altaris/turbo-broccoli/README.md

   `json` is used, the model will be contained in the JSON document (anthough the weights may be in artifacts if they are too large).

-* `TB_NUMPY_MAX_NBYTES` (default: `8000`): The maximum byte size of an numpy array beyond which serialization will produce an artifact instead of storing the array in the JSON document.
-8000 bytes should be enough for an array of 1000 `float64`s to be stored in-document.
+* `TB_MAX_NBYTES` (default: `8000`): The maximum byte size of an numpy array beyond which serialization will produce an artifact instead of storing it in the JSON document.
+This does not limit the size of the overall JSON document though.
+8000 bytes should be enough for a numpy array of 1000 `float64`s to be stored in-document.

 # Contributing